-• USE : ATV, Some Bike and Hike, Cross Country skiing in winter but get there early before the ATV’s arrive.
+- USE : ATV, Mountain Bike, Hike, Cross Country skiing in winter

-- LEVEL OF DIFFICULTY : Moderate to Challenging.
+- LEVEL OF DIFFICULTY : Moderate to difficult

 The motorized trails are located about 6.5 miles north of Sitka.
-Drive on Halibut Point Road, and turn off at the bridge before the estuary onto Nelson Logging Road.
+Drive on Halibut Point Road, and turn off at the bridge before Starrigavan Estuary onto Nelson Logging Road.
 Follow the narrow road across several bridges until a large gravel parking and off-loading area appears on the left.
 Please don’t park at the shooting range.

 The ATV trails in the area are old logging roads, but the Forest Service has created a few new trails just for ATV riders.
 Please use these trails with respect to other users and ability levels.
 Younger and less-experienced riders often use these trails for training and practice before tackling the trails at Kruzof Island or other areas.